BOJ keeps policy steady, offers gloomier view on output

 The steady policy stance is partly underpinned by moves from the United States and China to secure a preliminary trade deal to de-escalate a bruising trade war, which has hit world growth.

+Aside from gobbling up government bonds to keep bond yields low, the BOJ also buys ETFs and other risky assets as part of its massive stimulus programme.
+Some investors have complained that the BOJ’s huge buying was crowding out private traders and draining liquidity in the ETF market.

+Koichi Hamada, a key economic adviser to Prime Minister Shinzo Abe, also criticised the BOJ’s negative rate policy and warned against pushing borrowing costs down to a “reversal rate,” or a level that could do more harm than good by crippling financial institutions’ ability to lend.

-Japan’s economy, the world’s third-largest, expanded an annualized 1.8% in the third quarter on resilient domestic demand and business spending.
+Japan’s economy, the world’s third-largest, expanded an annualised 1.8% in the third quarter on resilient domestic demand and business spending.

 But factory output suffered its largest fall in two years in October and big manufacturers’ business sentiment sank to a near seven-year low in the fourth quarter, underscoring the fragile state of Japan’s recovery.